-The United States recorded a capital and financial account surplus of USD 146.4 billion in March of 2021, up from USD 73.7 billion in the prior month.
-Foreign investors bought a record USD 118.9 billion in Treasuries in March, compared with an outflow of USD 65.5 billion the previous month, with the bulk of investments coming from private investors.
-Treasury International Capital (TIC) long-term transactions surged to USD 262.2 billion in March from USD 4.3 billion in February. source: U.S. Department of the Treasury
+The United States recorded a capital and financial account surplus of USD 91 billion in August of 2021, the 10th straight month of increases, following an upwardly revised USD 164.1 billion in the previous month.
+Foreign investors bought USD 30.7 billion in Treasuries in August, compared with an inflow of USD 10.2 billion in July.
+Meanwhile, foreigners bought USD 79.3 billion of long-term US securities, after purchasing USD 2 billion in the previous month. source: U.S. Department of the Treasury

-Capital Flows in the United States is expected to be 40200.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Capital Flows in the United States to stand at 35000.00 in 12 months time.
+Capital Flows in the United States is expected to be 35000.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the United States Net Treasury International Capital Flows is projected to trend around 23000.00 USD Million in 2022, according to our econometric models.